 June and mid-September to mid-October can also be pleasant, though temperatures might get high (as in the winter months) and the sun can be strong.

 Between July and mid-September temperatures can be unapologetic and large parts of the hike find place under the scorching sun.
 There are no water sources along the trail, so hiking in Grazalema is generally not advised at this time of year.
+However, if you do go, make sure you read up on my hot weather hiking tips.

 What to bring